aicd0/ComicReader/README.md

     ```
     git clone https://github.com/aicd0/ComicReader.git
     ```
-- Open [ComicReader.sln](./ComicReader.sln) in Visual Studio to build and run the Comic Reader UWP app.
+- Open [ComicReader.sln](src/ComicReader.sln) in Visual Studio to build and run the Comic Reader app.

+## Contributing
+If Comic Reader is not working properly, please [submit an issue on GitHub](https://github.com/aicd0/ComicReader/issues/new).

 ## License
 Licensed under the [MIT License](./LICENSE).